 Your First Practice of the Season

-Your first official practice with your new cheer team is one of the most important moments of the season.
+Your first official practice with your new cheer team is one of the most important practices of the season.
 It sets expectations, builds team culture, and lays the foundation for success.
 To keep momentum going, schedule this practice within a few weeks of tryouts.

 Make Your Practice a True Practice